OpenAADL/ocarina/README.rst

 As a front-end, it supports

 * AADLv2 language from `AS5506C standard <http://standards.sae.org/as5506c/>`_,
+* the Behavioral annex from `AS5506/1 standard <http://standards.sae.org/as5506/a/>`_
-* the ARINC653 and the EMV2 Annex from `AS5506/1A standard <http://standards.sae.org/as5506/1a/>`_
+* the ARINC653 and the EMV2 annexes from `AS5506/1A standard <http://standards.sae.org/as5506/1a/>`_

 As a back-end, it supports

-* Code generation towards the AADL runtime `PolyORB-HI/Ada <https://github.com/OpenAADL/polyorb-hi-ada>`_ and `PolyORB-HI/C <https://github.com/OpenAADL/polyorb-hi-c>`_, and ARINC653 compliant APEX.
+* Code generation towards the AADL runtime `PolyORB-HI/Ada <https://github.com/OpenAADL/polyorb-hi-ada>`_ and `PolyORB-HI/C <https://github.com/OpenAADL/polyorb-hi-c>`_, and ARINC653 compliant APEX, following recommendations from `AS5506/2 standard <http://standards.sae.org/as5506/2/>`_
 * WCET analysis, using `Bound-T <http://bound-t.com>`_
 * Scheduling analysis, using `Cheddar <http://beru.univ-brest.fr/~singhoff/cheddar/>`_ and `MAST <http://mast.unican.es>`_
 * Model checking, using Petri Net `Tina <http://projects.laas.fr/tina//>`_, and `LNT <http://cadp.inria.fr>`